mangal-interactions/mangal/mangal.md

 either at the API root (*e.g.* `http://mangal.uqar.ca/api/v1/?format=json`), or can be viewed using the `whatIs` function from the `R` package (see *Supp.
 Mat.
 1*).
-Rather than giving an exhaustive list of the data specification (which is available online at the aforementionned URL), this section serves as an overview of each element, and how they interact.
+Rather than giving an exhaustive list of the data specification (which is available online at the aforementioned URL), this section serves as an overview of each element, and how they interact.

 ![An overview of the data specification, and the hierarchy between objects.
 Each box correspond to a level of the data specification.
 Grey boxes are nodes, blue boxes are interactions and networks, and green boxes are metadata.
 The **bold** boxes (`dataset`, `network`, `interaction`, `taxa`) are the minimal elements needed to represent a network.](figure-dataspec.pdf)